-Quarantine baking has given me a new love for baking skillet treats and goodies!
-It’s so easy and is easier to clean than a muffin pan, and is also less time consuming since you don’t have to meticulously shape cookies on a pan.
+If you love to bake, you have to try baking in a skillet with this paleo strawberry skillet muffin!
+Skillet baking is so easy and it's easier to clean than a muffin pan.
+It's also less time consuming to use a skillet since you don't have to meticulously shape cookies on a pan on put muffin batter in individual tins.

 Strawberry Skillet Muffin